IgorBrzezek/XML-HTML-Checker/readme.txt

 1. PURPOSE
 ---------------------------------------------------------------------

-`mlcheck.py` is a command-line tool for validating the syntax of HTML and XML files.
+Script `mlcheck.py` (MarkupLanguageChecker) is a command-line tool for validating the syntax of HTML and XML files.

 It is designed to quickly find common syntax errors, such as:
 - Mismatched or unclosed tags.